GhaziahShoeb/Mitigating-class-imbalance-Ham10000/README.md

 -   **Class Expert CNN Development**: Constructing the main classification model that integrates the 'class expert' concept.
 -   **Training and Evaluation with K-Fold**: Implementing cross-validation, training callbacks, and detailed performance reporting.

-## Usage
-To run this notebook, ensure you have:
-1. Access to a Google Colab environment.
-2. Mounted your Google Drive containing the `HAM.zip` dataset.
-3. Executed cells sequentially to set up the environment and run the models.